Schizophrenia

 Symptoms include reduced interest in activities, social withdrawal, diminished pleasure, lack of enthusiasm, and decreased emotional responsiveness.

-Is it a standalone condition or is it associated with other mental health disorders?
+Is anhedonia a standalone condition, or is it associated with other mental health disorders?

 Anhedonia can be both a standalone condition and a symptom of various mental health disorders, including depression, schizophrenia, and PTSD.